zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/priv_beacon_srv.rst

 changes to this configuration in the settings subsystem, the initial values may be overwritten upon loading.

-The Private Beacon Server model is optional, and can only be instantiated in the node's primary element.
+If present, the Private Beacon Server model must only be instantiated on the primary element.

 API reference
 *************